-As we've discussed before, the term "Hawaiian Food" refers to food made by indigenous Hawaiians, and it's very much worth seeking out.
-But the thing we adore is that history made for unique food culture.
+As we’ve discussed before, the term “Hawaiian Food” refers to food made by indigenous Hawaiians, and it’s very much worth seeking out.
+But the thing we adore is that history made for a unique Hawaii local food culture.

 Thanks to the many ethnic groups that made their way to this corner of the Pacific to work on the sugar and pineapple plantations, the local food you see today is a delicious mix of Native Hawaiian, Asian (Korean, Chinese, Japanese, Filipino), American, European (mostly Portuguese), and Latin (Puerto Rican) ingredients and preparations.

-And the uniqueness of Hawaii’s food scene doesn’t stop at the food -- it includes how locals talk about it.
-Going back again to Hawaii's plantation era, these different ethnic groups, each with their own language, had to find a way to communicate with each other.
-As a result, Hawaiian pidgin–aka Hawaiian Creole–was born.
+And the uniqueness of the Hawaii local food scene doesn’t stop at the food – it includes how locals talk about it.
+Going back again to Hawaii’s plantation era, these different ethnic groups, each with their own language, had to find a way to communicate with each other.
+As a result, Hawaiian pidgin – aka Hawaiian Creole –was born.

 Also spelled “grinds,” this word is local slang for food, and you’ll see it used a lot on menus and in advertising.
 The word is often paired with ono, meaning delicious (more on that below).
 So you might hear that the Hawaiian BBQ spot serves “ono grindz.”